junwatu/junwatu/README.md

 # 👋🏼 Hi,

-I am Equan P. from Indonesia.
-I am a Generative AI developer.
-I love code and art and currently, I am working remotely on several job marketplaces, such as [**Upwork**](https://www.upwork.com/freelancers/equan).
+My name is Equan P. and I am from Indonesia.
+I work as a Generative AI developer and Technical Writer.
+I have a passion for both coding and art, and currently, I am working remotely on several job marketplaces, such as [**Upwork**](https://www.upwork.com/freelancers/equan).

 I have learned a lot in the past, and here is my tech history: